At Centre for Surgery, one of the most asked about procedures is forehead osteoma removal. But what exactly is it, and what does surgery involve?

 How is a forehead osteoma removed?

-- Direct incision method: this involves the surgeon making an incision directly over the osteoma.
+This involves the surgeon making an incision directly over the osteoma.
 The bone is removed using a small bone chisel.
 The osteoma is then separated at the base and smoothed, leaving a flat forehead surface.

 What happens after the operation?